HOC5-AWANA/awana-attendance-site/README.md

-# attendance-viewing-site
+# Attendance Site (Python) - AWANA@HOC5
-Website used to access yearly records for all information submitted through attendance-recording-client.
+Website used to access yearly records for all information submitted through `awana-attendance-client`.